tradingview/lightweight-charts/docs/series-basics.md

 });
 ```

-So, you could just add a function that returns object with `priceRange` field to make chart thinking the series always has values from 0 to 100.
+So, you can just add a function that returns an object with `priceRange` field, if you want to override the original series' price range.
+For example, you can set the range from 0 to 100.
 These values are in prices.

-You could also provide additional margins in pixels.
+You can also provide additional margins in pixels.
 Please be careful and never mix prices and pixels.

 ```javascript
 var firstSeries = chart.addLineSeries({